RileyLeff/licor/plan.md

 ## ✅ Implementation Status (COMPLETED)

-**As of 2025-01-04**: Core Rust library and CLI tool are fully implemented and working with real LI-6800 data files.
+**As of 2025-06-04**: Core Rust library, CLI tool, and Python client library are fully implemented and working with real LI-6800 data files.

 ### Completed Components: